ossf/fuzz-introspector/frontends/java/README.md

 Using IBM's WALA
 ------------------------------------------
 Depends on OpenJDK+JRE 11.0 or later
+Depends on Maven 3.3 or later
-Depends on IBM's WALA https://github.com/wala/WALA, which a build in bundle exist in maven and simple gradew build should work
+Depends on IBM's WALA https://github.com/wala/WALA, the maven build process will automatically download and pack the WALA jar libraries.

 The resulting call tree are shown in stdout.